Harriet Hemings: Early life and education

-When she was nearly grown, by Mr. Jefferson's direction I paid her stage fare to Philadelphia and gave her fifty dollars.
-I have never seen her since and don't know what became of her.
-From the time she was large enough, she always worked in the cotton factory.
-She never did any hard work.

 Jefferson indirectly and directly freed all four of the Hemings children when they reached the age of 21: Beverley and Harriet were allowed to escape in 1822; the last two sons, Madison and Eston, were freed in his will of 1826.
 They were the only slave family from Monticello whose members all achieved freedom.
 Jefferson's daughter Martha gave Sally Hemings "her time" after his death; this enabled her to leave Monticello and live freely with her last two sons in Charlottesville for the last decade of her life.

 In 1794, Jefferson allowed Robert Hemings, one of Sally's brothers, to buy his freedom; in 1796 he freed James Hemings after requiring him to train his replacement chef for three years.
 He freed another of Sally's brothers and two of her nephews in his will of 1826; they had each served him for decades.

 Life after Monticello

 In 1873, Harriet's brother Madison Hemings described his siblings and their life at Monticello and afterward, claiming Thomas Jefferson and Sally Hemings as their parents.
 He said that Jefferson had promised Hemings when she became his concubine that he would free all her children.
 His interview was published as a memoir in the Pike County (Ohio) Republican.

 He said of his sister Harriet: "She thought it to her interest, on going to Washington, [D.C.] to assume the role of a white woman, and by her dress and conduct as such I am not aware that her identity as Harriet Hemings of Monticello has ever been discovered."
 He said that Harriet and Beverley both had children.
 According to the scholar Annette Gordon-Reed, Harriet likely chose to move to Washington in order to join her brother Beverley, who was already there.
 Their younger brother Madison said in his 1873 memoir that they had both moved there, where they married and had families.
 Madison said Harriet later lived in Maryland.

 While Harriet and Beverly disappeared into history, more is known about the lives of their brothers Madison and Eston Hemings, who married in Charlottesville and began their families there.
 They both moved to Chillicothe in the free state of Ohio after their mother died in 1835.
 (See Madison Hemings and Eston Hemings.)